adshares/adshares-docs/adserver/api/impressions.rst

             }
         ]

-Dynamic find banners
+Dynamic find creatives
 --------------------

 .. http:post:: /supply/find

-    Finds banners that mach the query with automatic creation of users (if enabled) and zones.
+    Finds creatives that mach the query with automatic creation of users (if enabled) and placements.

     :reqheader Accept: ``application/json``
     :resheader Content-Type: ``application/json``